 There are over a billion WhatsApp users worldwide right now.
 The bad news?
 Your mum has already found her new favourite way to spam you.
 The good news?
-You can easily avoid her on the down-low, and that’s just one of the messaging service’s many secret tips you probably don’t know about.
+You can easily avoid her on the down-low – and that’s just one of the many secret WhatsApp tricks you probably don’t know about.

-From disabling its ‘last seen’ feature to bookmarking messages you don’t want to forget about, there are loads of tricks to make your favourite IM app more useful than ever.
+From disabling the WhatsApp ‘last seen’ feature to bookmarking messages you don’t want to forget about, there are loads of tricks to make your favourite IM app more useful than ever.
 You just have to be in the know.

 Fortunately for you (and indeed for us), we’ve scoured every inch of WhatsApp to gather up its most useful features.
-Read these top tips and you’ll be a pro in no time at all.
+Read these top WhatsApp tips, tricks and secret features to become a pro in no time at all.

 We know how it is.
 You’re at figure skating practice, your phone buzzes, and you glance down briefly before nailing a spectacular triple axel.